Australian asks U.S. court to overturn his Guantanamo conviction

 In the appeal, his lawyers argued that the Guantanamo tribunal had no jurisdiction to charge Hicks with material support and that the conviction should be thrown out because the plea deal was coerced.

-"I had no choice but to sign the plea deal or I would have died in Guantanamo," Hicks said through his lawyers at the Center for Constitutional Rights.
+"A plea induced by the unholy trinity of violence, threats and improper promises cannot be allowed to stand," they wrote.

-His lawyers have said that Hicks has a good chance of winning the appeal because of a ruling last year that undermined several Guantanamo convictions.
+His lawyers said previously that Hicks has a good chance of winning the appeal because of a ruling last year that undermined several Guantanamo convictions.

 In 2012, a U.S. appeals court in Washington ruled in the case of another Guantanamo convict, Osama bin Laden's one-time driver and bodyguard Salim Hamdan, that providing material support for terrorism was not recognized as a war crime during the time Hamdan and Hicks were in Afghanistan.